EZhex1991/StarCraft-GameStory/01-Terran-Rebel-Yell/01-Chapter00-Tutorial-Boot-Camp.md

 ## Mission

-ADVISOR:
+> ADVISOR:

-> The T-280 SCV is the cornerstone of our hostile-environment construction and resource gathering operations.
+>> The T-280 SCV is the cornerstone of our hostile-environment construction and resource gathering operations.

-SCV:
+> SCV:

-> Roger that!
+>> Roger that!

-ADVISOR:
+> ADVISOR:

-> In order to build a thriving colony, numerous SCVs are necessary.
+>> In order to build a thriving colony, numerous SCVs are necessary.
+>>

-> You can build additional SCVs at a Command Center.
+>> You can build additional SCVs at a Command Center.

 > - Select the Command Center.
 > - Click on the Build SCV button.

 _After making one additional SCV_

-ADVISOR:
+> ADVISOR:

-> In order to equip additional personel you must have enough supply depots to support them.
+>> In order to equip additional personel you must have enough supply depots to support them.
 >
-> You can use SCVs to build additional supply depots.
+>> You can use SCVs to build additional supply depots.

-> - Select and SCV.
+> -Select and SCV.
-> - Click on the Build Structure button.
+> -Click on the Build Structure button.
-> - Click on the Build Supply Depot button.
+> -Click on the Build Supply Depot button.

 _After building additional supply depot (and deplete your stockpile)_

-TIP:
+> TIP:
 > After receiving a transmission, you can use the SPACE BAR to center on the source of the transmission.

-ADVISOR:
+> ADVISOR:

-> Magistrate, out stockpile of minerals has run out.
+>> Magistrate, out stockpile of minerals has run out.

-TIP:
+> TIP:
 > Your resource total is displayed in the upper right corner of the screen.

-ADVISOR:
+> ADVISOR:

-> Select an SCV and use the gather command on the crystals to collect more minerals.
+>> Select an SCV and use the gather command on the crystals to collect more minerals.

 _After a Mineral Field been selected_

-ADVISOR:
+> ADVISOR:

-> It is these blue crystals that are the source of minerals.
+>> It is these blue crystals that are the source of minerals.
 Use your SCV's to gather additional minerals.

 _After finished building a Refinery_

 > Vespene Gas counter activated.

-ADVISOR:
+> ADVISOR:

-> The Refinery processes raw Vespene gas, converting it into a form which your SCVs can gather.
+>> The Refinery processes raw Vespene gas, converting it into a form which your SCVs can gather.

-NOTE:
+> NOTE:
 > Multiple SCVs can gather Vespene from the same Refinery, but only one SCV can be inside the Refinery at a time.

 _If you move your marines from base_

-MARINE:
+> MARINE:

-> Permission to speak freely, sir?
+>> Permission to speak freely, sir?
+>>

-> I'm not sure you know what you are doing.
+>> I'm not sure you know what you are doing.
 If you're going to send us into hostile territory and you want us to defend ourselves, use the ATTACK command.
+>>

-> If you want us to ignore enemy fire and go exactly to the spot you've targeted, use the MOVE command.
+>> If you want us to ignore enemy fire and go exactly to the spot you've targeted, use the MOVE command.

-TIP:
+> TIP:
 > You can click with the Right Mouse Button to issue Auto Commands.
-> - Right clicking on the ground issues a move command.
+> -Right clicking on the ground issues a move command.
-> - Right clicking on an enemy issues an attack command.
+> -Right clicking on an enemy issues an attack command.

 _After successfully gather 100 Vespene Gas_

-ADVISOR:
+> ADVISOR:

-> This concludes the equipment demonstration.
+>> This concludes the equipment demonstration.
 There will now be a fully catered reception at Mar Sara Base.